-The TAD canister also contains an 11-in. thick shield plug to reduce the axial top surface dose rate of the TAD canister to 1 rem/hr.
+The TAD canister also contains a shield plug modeled to reduce the axial top surface dose rate of the TAD canister to 1 rem/hr.
 The TAD canister is modeled as a cylinder 66.5 in. in diameter and 212 in. long.
 The assembly regions are homogenized within the 66.5 in. limit.